 Anatomical Variability

 Since the probabilistic atlas of the somatotopic map conveys both functional and structural variability, anatomical variance alone was quantified.
 To assess the mutual alignment of subjects’ anatomy, maps of the mean and variance of the gyral and sulcal convexity across subjects was computed in standard surface space.
 The mean curvature and variance across the digit area (where the probability of any digit being represented is equal or exceeds 0.5; see Fig. 4A) was computed and compared to that exhibited in the primary and secondary visual cortex (V1, V2) as defined in Freesurfer.

+Data Availability

+Spatially normalised Digit ROI maps from the 22 individual subjects and group-level FPM/MPM atlases are available at https://github.com/georgeoneill/digitAtlas.
+Code to generate the group-level atlases is also available on the repository.
+Raw data and processing scripts can be made available on request, please contact either STF or RMSP to enquire.

 Results

-All particpants were right handed as confirmed by the Edinburgh Handedness Inventory, Table 1 provides the handedness index for each individual.
+All participants were right handed as confirmed by the Edinburgh Handedness Inventory, Table 1 provides the handedness index for each individual.
 Handedness indices ranged from 0.2 to 1, with a mean of 0.89±0.05 (standard error).
 Figure 2 illustrates the travelling wave fMRI maps on a single example subject (Subject 003).
 Analysis reveals cortical areas with high digit specificity (high coherence) located on the postcentral sulcus and the posterior bank of the central sulcus, corresponding to the contralateral primary somatosensory cortex (S1).
 These maps show an orderly phase pattern ranging from low (digit 1) to high (digit 5) values following the main inferior/superior direction of the central sulcus (and lateral/ medial direction given the orientation of the sulcus in the coronal plane).
 In this particular subject, we also observe high coherence and phase ordering in the primary motor cortex (M1); an effect which was observed in 50 % of subjects (11).
 Note that the use of the automatic masking method will disregard this area of activation as it occurs in Brodmann area 4.

 Phase maps are highly reproducible across subjects, as illustrated here by the high degree of reproducibility of the results from the four subjects who participated in two scan sessions for both the left and right hand (Fig. 3).
 The distribution of the inter-session phase difference values in the manual hand ROI mask for each subject was significantly non-uniform and distributed around 0 (V test, V=2116±596 and 3090±262 [mean ± standard deviation across subjects] for both the right hand and left hand digits respectively, p < 10-16).
 This illustrates the high reproducibility of phase maps between scanning sessions even when the spatial resolution of the fMRI data within a subject differed (1.25 mm and 1.5 mm isotropic voxels).